Small Intestinal Bacterial Overgrowth: What to Know

 Gastroparesis

-Small bowel bacterial overgrowth (SIBO) and gastroparesis are associated with overlapping symptoms and can sometimes occur together.
+Small bowel bacterial overgrowth (SIBO) and gastroparesis are often associated with overlapping symptoms and can sometimes co-occur.
 Some studies have shown an association between small intestinal bacterial overgrowth and gastroparesis, with up to 70% of gastroparesis patients testing positive for SIBO.

 Rosacea